netpump-data/docs/docs/netpump-service-administrator-page.md

 Note: Ensure the attached Key Vault Certificate from [Netpump Service Marketplace Offer Configuration Guide](setup-offer.md#prerequisites) prerequisites includes the chosen public URI.

+Once the above settings are configured the page can be accessed via the configured public URI.
+Once loaded you will see a page similar to the image below.

 ## Administrator Page Settings

 The Netpump Service Configuration page consists of 6 sections.